danog/MadelineProtoDocs/docs/API_docs/constructors/auth.sentCodeTypeSetUpEmailRequired.md

 ---
 title: "auth.sentCodeTypeSetUpEmailRequired"
-description: "auth.sentCodeTypeSetUpEmailRequired attributes, type and example"
+description: "The user should add and verify an email address in order to login as described here »."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/auth_sentCodeTypeSetUpEmailRequired.html